Business Administration (M.B.A.)/Public Administration (M.P.A.)

 - PA elective (student chooses one course)

-Note: PA 581—Policy Design Analytics is waived for M.B.A./M.P.P.A. dual-degree program participants.
+Note: PA 581—Policy Design Analytics is waived for M.B.A./M.P.A. dual-degree program participants.

-- Students must apply and be accepted to both programs: Master of Business Administration (M.B.A.) and Master of Public Policy and Administration (M.P.P.A.).
-See each program page for specific admission requirements.
+- Students must apply and be accepted to both programs: Master of Business Administration (M.B.A.) and Master of Public Administration (M.P.A.)

 International Students: Maintaining Eligibility

-Students pursuing the M.B.A./M.P.P.A. dual degree are eligible for the Stuart M.P.P.A.
-Scholarship, which covers up to 35 percent ($5,084 per semester for nine credit hours in fall 2021) of the Stuart School of Business charges for the duration of enrollment in the dual degree program.
+Students pursuing the M.B.A./M.P.A. dual-degree program are eligible for the Stuart M.P.A.
+Scholarship, which is a 35 percent tuition scholarship and is distributed across the 57 credits required for both programs during enrollment in the dual-degree program.
 This award is deferrable up to one year.
-Students seeking Stuart dual degrees are only eligible for one Stuart Scholarship.
+Students seeking Stuart dual degrees are only eligible for one Stuart scholarship.

 Stuart Stands Out